Is-Soda/jc-blackmarket-reskin/jc-blackmarket/README.md

-# JC Blackmarket V2 — UI Overhaul Edition by IsSoda
+# JC Blackmarket V2 — UI Overhaul by IsSoda

 A fully revamped and modernized blackmarket system for **RedM** using the **RSGCore Framework**.